brodieaustin/poisoned-well-novel/poisoned-well.md

 Suddenly the room became a riot of sound and movement.
 Bodies were moving back and forth, colliding into each other.
 Blood was everywhere as those moving bodies hacked and slashed at each other.
 Swords and spears and axes waved wildly back and forth.
 In the confusion, Manan slipped under the table, only to see the shadowy man and the master flee the room.
 When she popped up from underneath the table, Ethne was gone.
 But Manan could not say where.

 She kept low and tried to get away from the center of the hall.
 The attachers and the master's men hardly took notice of her as she slipped out of the door.
-When she was clear of the hall, she sprinted for the stairway, crashed her way down, knocking into an attacker who wasn't paying attention either.
+When she was clear of the hall, she sprinted for the stairway, crashed her way down, knocking into an attacker who was not paying attention either.
 When she reached the courtyard, she could hear the fighting that was still going at a feverish clip above in the tower.

 A shrill whistle caught her attention.
 Near the wall she could see Quill, motioning her to him.
 She hesitated for a moment, conflicted about whether or not she should trust this man, the master's servant.
 But here he was, outside in the cold waving to her, not tending to the master up above.
 That had to mean something.
 Rather Manan in a leap, decided that it must mean something if she was going to survive.